Oliphan/DartSimpleServiceContainer/README.md

    access to services and obtaining them via the `BuildContext` and watching listenable services for rebuild on changes via [context_watch](https://pub.dev/packages/context_watch)
  - [`owning_simple_service_container`](https://pub.dev/packages/owning_simple_service_container)
-   : For when you have disposeable resources that should be owned by a container and disposed along with it
+   : For when you have disposable resources that should be owned by a container and disposed along with it